jameswhqi/evo-tom/README.md

 13. theory-of-mind agent (λ = 0)
 14. theory-of-mind agent (λ = 1)

-The following table shows the number of repetitions of each supergame (see definition in SI of the paper) and the total number of rounds in the simulation of each environment:
+The following table shows the number of repetitions of each supergame (see definition in the paper) and the total number of rounds in the simulation of each environment:

 | Environment | # of repetitions | Total # of rounds |
 |-------------|------------------|-------------------|